dgryski/go-perfbook/performance.md

 Program tuning:

+Program tuning is the art of iteratively improving a program in small steps.
+Egon Elbre lays out his procedure:

+* Come up with N hypotheses as to why your program is slow.
+* Come up with a solution for each hypothesis.
+* Benchmark them all and keep the fastest.
+* Keep the second fastest just in case.
+* Repeat.

+Tunings can take many forms.

 * If possible, keep the old implementation around for testing.
 * If not possible, generate sufficient golden test cases to compare output to.
 * Exploit a mathematical identity: